deciduously/music/post.md

 $ cargo new music
 ```

 Open that directory in the environment of your choice.
-We'll use three crates to replace the functionality not (quickly) found in the Rust standard library:
+We'll use two crates, the Rust term for external libraries, to replace the functionality not found in the Rust standard library:

 * [`rand`](https://docs.rs/rand/0.7.2/rand/) - [Random number generation](https://en.wikipedia.org/wiki/Random_number_generation)
 * [`rodio`](https://docs.rs/rodio/0.10.0/rodio/) - [Audio signal processing](https://en.wikipedia.org/wiki/Audio_signal)

-`rand` is in place of [`/dev/urandom`](https://en.wikipedia.org/wiki//dev/random) and `hexdump`, and `rodio` will cover [`xxd`](https://www.systutorials.com/docs/linux/man/1-xxd/) and [`aplay`](https://linux.die.net/man/1/aplay).
-For the rest - step three - we'll just use the standard library.
+`rand` is in place of [`/dev/urandom`](https://en.wikipedia.org/wiki//dev/random) and [`hexdump`](https://en.wikipedia.org/wiki/Hex_dump), and `rodio` will cover [`xxd`](https://www.systutorials.com/docs/linux/man/1-xxd/) and [`aplay`](https://linux.die.net/man/1/aplay).
+For the rest - step three - we'll just use the standard library, there's nothing fancy going on.

 In `Cargo.toml`: